-Karen's 60kg Lifestyle Changes to Reduce Blood Pressure and Diabetes
+Losing 60kg With Lifestyle Changes to Reduce Blood Pressure & Diabetes

 I’m very happy with the lifestyle changes to reduce blood pressure and diabetes, now I don’t have the problems as I had before

 So I took myself along, after a great deal of heart-pounding, to Group Fitness Classes with Sheree at the Mertonvale circuit hall.
 And I have to say it was the biggest step I took.
 And probably the hardest was actually walking in there and doing it.
 I was sort of walking up and down outside thinking, "Oh, oh, oh, I can't do this."
-But I did, and gradually started to do one class a week, built it up to a couple classes a week.
-Did my Zumba instructor's training, and just sort of moved on from there to my cert three, and a couple of other different fitness qualifications.
+But I did, and gradually started to do one class a week, built it up to a couple classes a week, did my Zumba instructor's training, and just sort of moved on from there to my Cert III, and a couple of other different fitness qualifications.

 Need to make

 LIFESTYLE CHANGES TO REDUCE BLOOD PRESSURE AND DIABETES